 Creating an emergency fund can be challenging, but taking the right steps in planning and budgeting can help you successfully meet your savings goals.
 Starting your fund from zero is possible if you do the following steps:

-Set your Savings Goal and Make Contributions: Sticking to a savings budget can be difficult, but you can start by making a list of your monthly expenses such as rent, food, utilities, groceries, and other household purchases and set aside your savings budget.
-There are several online financial calculators to help you determine your expenses and how much money you need to save.
-Once you have your amount fixed, ensure that you are making the fixed contributions every month.
-Setting up automatic payments is helpful in making contributions to your saving funds without having to second guess it.
+Sticking to a savings budget can be difficult.
+Still, you can start by listing your monthly expenses, such as rent, food, utilities, groceries, and other household purchases, and set aside your savings budget.
+Several online financial calculators help you determine your expenses and how much money you need to save.
+Once you have your amount fixed, make the selected contributions every month.
+Setting up automatic payments helps you contribute to your savings without second-guessing it.

-Monitor your Progress and Celebrate Success: Check your progress regularly.
-As your savings grow, you will appreciate that the goal you had planned is actually being realized.
+Check your progress regularly.
+As your savings grow, you will appreciate that your planned goal is being realized.

 Some other options to add contributions to your fund include: